This section looks into the different features of dashboards and tiles that help us control the data shown on the dashboard.

 tile EfficiencyChart content sheet ID N~axRyuuYDj

-Here, the sheet Id
+Here, the report Id

 In order to effectively visualize data on the dashboard it is necessary that the individual tiles on the dashboard be able to communicate with each other. bippDash allows tiles to pass messages to each other through a construct called Channels.
-Channels provide a mechanism for capturing click events on tile/sheet data and passing the selected value to other tiles or pop-ups for enhanced visualization or drilldown. bippDash allows two types of channel on the dashboard.
+Channels provide a mechanism for capturing click events on tile/report data and passing the selected value to other tiles or pop-ups for enhanced visualization or drilldown. bippDash allows two types of channel on the dashboard.

 An implicit unnamed channel is created by bippDash for every element from the underlying data set.
 This implies that every table-column pair visible on the dashboard corresponds to an unnamed channel.
 Thus a click on any data element would be propagated across the dashboard through an unnamed channel.
 Consider a simple visualization with two tiles, a table and a graph corresponding to the same data as shown below.
-Clicking on any element of data in the table would result in a filter which is automatically applied to both the sheets.
+Clicking on any element of data in the table would result in a filter which is automatically applied to both the reports.
 For example, clicking on the value

 No explicit code is required to define an unnamed channel.
 The channel provides an implicit filtering mechanism for all the tiles on the dashboard.
 Thus, unnamed channel act like broadcast channels for dashboards.